neutrons/post_processing_agent/README.md

     $ python scripts/mantidpython.py tests/reduce_CONDA.py [Data file]  [Output dir]

-as an example for how to activating a specific conda environment for reduction.
+as an example for how to activate a specific conda environment for reduction.

 Running with docker